 11. Taking a Demo

-It is strictly recommended that you see the equipment in action before you purchase it.
+Always see the equipment in action before you purchase it.
 Ask for a demo at the dealer showroom from where you are buying it.
-You can also take your restaurant manager or chef or the staff that would actually be using the equipment and see if they are able to use it properly.
+You can also take your restaurant manager or chef or the staff that would be using the equipment and see if they can use it properly.
 Even after the purchase, ask who would be installing the equipment at your restaurant.
-If the supplier is delivering and installing the equipment then ask them to give it a test run to ensure that it is working properly.
+If the supplier is delivering and installing the equipment, then ask them to give it a test run to ensure that it is working correctly.

 Here’s a ready-reckoner for you that will help you choose the right equipment for your restaurant.

-Buying restaurant equipment is a critical task and should be chosen with care since good restaurant equipment can save time and costs and also improve the efficiency of your restaurant.
-Now that you are well-versed with how to purchase the equipment for your restaurant, here’s a list of the equipment that you would need in your restaurant.
+Buying restaurant equipment is a critical task and should be chosen with care since proper restaurant equipment can save time and costs and also improve the efficiency of your restaurant.